Reading time: 15 minutes

 The problem identified by Tristan Harris falls into this ultimate category: when it comes to the “fundamental freedoms” of at least “two billion people“, it is global; being caused by platform technology, it is produced (i.e., artificial).
 The “theft” of our time is therefore the result of “great” progress which in turn opens up a new economic field: ethics.
 All the intentions in the world, “good” as well as “bad”, rush therein, a sign of this phenomenon well identified here: the radical amorality of the treatment of any matter considered as a problem to be resolved.

-We will not dwell much on the consequences of the prodigies of the design of attention and captology (we refer to this article of 2017: Our second natures), highlighted, especially since 2016, by hundreds of books and studies, thousands of articles, millions of publications and posts: addictions and psychological disorders, ready-made thinking, amplification of semantic salience (fake news, conspiracy …), “Apocalypse cognitive”2, “Crétins digitaux”3 (“digital morons”)… The problem is certainly large and Tristan Harris sets out to solve it, thus launching this “ethics business” about which we will now say a few words.
+We will not dwell much on the consequences of the prodigies of the design of attention and captology (we refer to this article of 2017: Our second natures), highlighted, especially since 2016, by many works: addictions and psychological disorders, ready-made thinking, amplification of semantic salience (fake news, conspiracy …), “Apocalypse cognitive”2, “Crétins digitaux”3 (“digital morons”)… The problem is certainly large and Tristan Harris sets out to solve it, thus launching this “ethics business” about which we will now say a few words.

 Harris, 36, is a graduate of Stanford University and has a career path similar to his brightest peers.
 He began his career as a development engineer for Apple.
 Then, in 2007, he co-founded Apture, a company that proposed a technology to improve web browsing4.
 This innovation met with some success and Apture therefore broke into Google’s “Innovation Kill Zone”.
 Following the takeover of Apture by Google, Tristan Harris continued his career at Google where he became “design ethicist“, a phrase which, as is now customary, dresses the targeted solution with words.
 We can indeed consider any problem of non-compliance with an “X” value, which is the consequence of an operational digital solution, then go back up the chain of technical causes to the first: design.
 A new “vein” then arises, called “X by design” as “security by design”, “privacy by design”, “ecology by design”, « fairness by design » … and therefore, of course, “ethics by design”.